ifBars/Simple-CPP-CrackMe/README.md

 ## Overview

-This CrackMe (Crack Me If You Can) is a simple console application that challenges users to find the correct password.
+This CrackMe (Crack Me If You Can) is a simple console application that challenges users to find the correct password through decompiling.
 It serves as a practical introduction to the concepts of reverse engineering, debugging, and decompiling in the realm of C++ programming.

 ## Features